How Good Are Toy Pianos?

 First let us enumerate the advantages of toy pianos: They are attractive and this alone may interest the child in music.
 Toy pianos are inexpensive and portable.
 They have a standard keyboard setup with groups of two and three black keys.

 These are mechanical devices, so you don’t have to worry about electrical connections, outlets and safety issues.
 The younger your child, the more appropriate a toy piano may be.

-Think Ahead: How Will You Play Songs?
+Think Ahead: How Will Your Child Play Songs?

 If your new toy piano is intended for a child, they will undoubtedly have trouble starting reading music.
 Reading music is extremely difficult for kids, and most are frustrated to the point of anger by the complexities.

 A better method is to number the piano keys and use the Piano By Number system.
 Try a familiar song on the online piano below:

 Next Level: Electronic Keyboards

 The only real alternative besides a real piano is the electronic music keyboard, such as the inexpensive Casio brands you see for around $99.
 You see them at Target and Walmart and electronic appliance outlets as such as that.

 Here is a comparison of an electronic keyboard versus a toy piano: Children’s electronic music keyboards have real width keys, ¾ inch wide, while toy pianos often have “mini” keys to accommodate their tiny hands.